hytechclub/web-102/Week06/MadLibsFollowAlong.md

 </html>
 ```

-## Defining the function in JavaScript
+## Defining the Function in JavaScript
 In the JavaScript file, define a new function named `madLibs`:
 - `function` keyword
 - function name (`madLibs`)